 CJEO maintains strict confidentiality.
-All communications with CJEO are confidential and all of the committee’s deliberations and operations are confidential.
+All communications with CJEO are confidential unless specifically excepted under the rules governing the committee or waived by a judicial officer or candidate for judicial office who has requested advice.
 (Cal.
-Rules of Court, rule 9.80(h); CJEO rule 5.)
-CJEO opinions and summaries do not disclose names or identifying information.
-In addition, all records of the committee, including requests, suggestions, inquiries, replies, circulated drafts, documents, writings, files, communications with staff, and proceedings of the committee are maintained as strictly confidential and will not be disclosed outside of the committee.
+Rules of Court, rule 9.80(h).)
+CJEO’s published advisory opinions do not disclose names or identifying information under any circumstances.
+All of the committee’s deliberations, operations, proceedings, and work product are also confidential.
+In addition, all records of the committee, including requests, suggestions, inquiries, replies, circulated drafts, documents, writings, files, communications with staff, and the work product of the committee’s staff are maintained as strictly confidential and will not be disclosed outside of the committee.
 All information electronically gathered by the committee, including on this website, in all CJEO email accounts, and in the electronic files and email accounts of the committee members and CJEO staff, is maintained as confidential using available electronic security applications and other means.
 (CJEO rule 5(2).)

 CJEO maintains internal confidentiality so that the identities of individuals requesting opinions and advice are not known to committee members during deliberations.
 (CJEO rule 5(d).)